newrelic/newrelic-quickstarts/CONTRIBUTING.md

   - example-alert-policy
   - another-example-alert-policy

-# References to data sources by file path, this references a data source located at `data-sources/example-data-source`
+# References to data sources by their id.
+These can be either CORE or a COMMUNITY data source.
 # For more information on data source definitions, see the section below.
 dataSourceIds:
   - example-data-source
 ```

 _Note:_ For a quickstart to be "installable" through New Relic, it must have a data source.
+The data source ids can either refer

 An example quickstart directory looks like this: